 The creation of technical analysis is largely credited to Charles Dow, co-founder of the Wall Street Journal and the Dow Jones Industrial Average.
-Instead of analyzing a company’s dynamics, such as its balance sheet or corporate structure, technical analysis uses price and volume data in order to attempt to predict future security prices.
+Instead of analyzing a company’s dynamics, such as its balance sheet or corporate structure, technical analysis uses price and volume data to attempt to predict future security prices.

-Price refers, simply, to how much a single share of a security costs, while volume is the number of shares of a security that are traded in a given timeframe, such as a day.
+Price refers, simply, to how much a single share of a security costs, while volume is the number of shares of a security that are traded in a given time frame, such as a day.